HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-5 SWR.md

 > **Key Information:** An *antenna analyzer* or a *directional wattmeter* can be used to determine if an *antenna is resonant* at the desired frequency and to *measure SWR*. {{< link id="T7C02" >}} {{< link id="T7C08" >}}

 How do you check your SWR?
 Many modern radios have built-in SWR meters.
 If yours doesn't, you can get an external SWR meter or an antenna analyzer.
 These tools are great to have in your ham radio toolbox.
-Another option is using a directional wattmeter—measure how much power is leaving your radio (forward power) and how much power is coming back from the antenna (reflected power), and you can calculate your SWR.
+Another option is using a directional wattmeter — measure how much power is leaving your radio (forward power) and how much power is coming back from the antenna (reflected power), and you can calculate your SWR.

 #### SWR and Handheld Radios